birneee/soft-protocol-rust/rfc/src/main.md

 The initial congestion window size is set to one maximum packet size (MPS).
-During the slow start phase the congestion window is increased by one MPS per received acknowledgment packet.
-Eventually, when two duplicate acknowledgments are received, the threshold for congestion avoidance is set to half the size of the last congestion window and the congestion window is adjusted to this size as well.
+During the slow start phase the congestion window is increased by one MPS per received ACK packet.
+Eventually, when two duplicate ACK packets are received, the threshold for congestion avoidance is set to half the size of the last congestion window and the congestion window is adjusted to this size as well.

 ~~~
 Let w(t) be the congestion window size at time t: